huijing/huijing.github.io/_posts/2019-06-02-a-thank-you-and-love-letter-to-cssconfeu.md

 Just being there in Berlin, at CSSConf EU, was one of the most memorable experiences of my life.
 I met and became friends with so many people.
 It had been my first time there, but as I walked around the venue, I saw people greet each other like long lost relatives.

 There was just so much love all around.
 The conference was also the most inclusive environment I had ever been in.
-I'm not sure if it was a Berlin thing or simply a CSSConf EU thing, but it seemed like every one came as they were, and that was perfectly okay.
+I'm not sure if it was a Berlin thing or simply a CSSConf EU thing, but it seemed like everyone came as they were, and that was perfectly okay.

 <img srcset="{{ site.url }}/assets/images/posts/cssconfeu/home-stage-480.jpg 480w, {{ site.url }}/assets/images/posts/cssconfeu/home-stage-640.jpg 640w, {{ site.url }}/assets/images/posts/cssconfeu/home-stage-960.jpg 960w, {{ site.url }}/assets/images/posts/cssconfeu/home-stage-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/assets/images/posts/cssconfeu/home-stage-640.jpg" alt="Family photo at the end of CSSConf EU 2018">